syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/installation/install-nuget-packages.md

 ## Installation using Package Manager Console

 The **Package Manager Console** saves NuGet packages installation time since you don't have to search for the Syncfusion.EJ2.AspNet.Core NuGet package which you want to install, and you can just type the installation command to install the appropriate Syncfusion ASP.NET Core JS2 NuGet package.
-Follow the instructions below to use the Package Manager Console to reference the Syncfusion ASP.NET Core JS2 component as NuGet packages in your ASP.NET Core web application.
+Follow the instructions below to use the Package Manager Console to refer the Syncfusion ASP.NET Core JS2 component as NuGet packages in your ASP.NET Core web application.

 1. To show the Package Manager Console, open your ASP.NET Core web application in Visual Studio and navigate to **Tools -> NuGet Package Manager -> Package Manager Console**.

     ![Package Manager Console ](images/console.png)

 2. The **Package Manager Console** will be shown at the bottom of the screen.
-You can install the Syncfusion ASP.NET Core JS2 NuGet packages by enter the following NuGet installation commands.
+You can install the Syncfusion ASP.NET Core JS2 NuGet packages by entering the following NuGet installation commands.

     ***Install specified Syncfusion ASP.NET Core JS2 NuGet package.***